 Without the children of climbers, Natimuk Primary School would most likely have closed years ago.
-Climbers are on the school board, in the local CFA brigade, in the SES, and are members of sporting clubs and organisations that are critical to the fabric of small towns such as this.
+Climbers are on the school board.
+They are in the local CFA brigade - of the last 103 turnouts, 99 had climbers forming part of the response crew.
+Of the 324 individual person-responses underpinning these turnouts by the Natimuk brigade, climbers accounted for 271 of these (84%).
+Climbers are in the SES, and are members of sporting clubs and organisations that are critical to the fabric of small towns such as this.
 39.1% of the Natimuk workforce do voluntary work through an organization or group (compared to the Victorian state average of 19.0%).

-Already, many who are, or were, considering moving to Natimuk have delayed plans due to the uncertainty about the future of climbing there.
+Already, many who are, or were, considering moving to Natimuk have delayed plans due to the uncertainty about the future of climbing at Gariwerd and at Dyurrait.
 There is great concern in the town; a mixture of incredulity, despair and anger.